fresh8gaming/fresh8-gb-ci/README.md

 ### Codeship

-To integrate with cadetship, first add your `config.yaml` as per all systems, then add the following commands to your `Test Pipeline` for the project.
+To integrate with codeship, first add your `config.yaml` as per all systems, then add the following commands to your `Test Pipeline` for the project.

 ```bash
 git clone https://github.com/ConnectedVentures/fresh8-gb-ci